brainstem-org/brainstem_support/docs/datamodel/permission.md

 {: .important }
 > - Each personal attribute requires individual public sharing settings
 > - Only owners can modify public access settings
-> - Public status required for behavioral paradigms, data storage, and experimental setups used in public projects
+> - Public status required for behavioral paradigms, data storage, and setups used in public projects

 ## Permission Management